aprilggg/Lightning_Analysis_NWRA/data_pipeline/README.md

     - join lightning bins with TC wind and pressure data
     - calculate current category and intensification change
 4. **`rainband_data.ipynb`**
+    - looks for shear data files stored in USB
     - combine individual TC shear data files into one consolidated file
     - calculate shear angle and quadrant for rainband lightning events
     - create timebins for rainband data